pyrogram/pyrogram/docs/source/intro/start.rst

 That was just a quick overview that barely scratched the surface!
 In the next few pages of the introduction, we'll take a much more in-depth look of what we have just done.

 Feeling eager?
-You can take a shortcut to `API Usage <../topics/usage.html>`_ and come back later to learn some more details.
+You can take a shortcut to `Calling Methods`_ and come back later to learn some more details.

+.. _community: //t.me/pyrogramchat
+.. _Calling Methods: ../start/invoking